s-a-c-h-i-n/BOX4U/README.md

 # BOX4U
 This app is an online food ordering app similar to Box8.
-Tech Stack: HTMl CSS JavaScript Nodejs MongoDB
+Tech Stack: HTML CSS JavaScript Nodejs MongoDB